Seenos.ai

 Step 3: Measure and Record #

-- Citation position — Where in the response?
-(1st, 2nd, etc.)
+• Citation position — Where in the response?
+Top-3 citations receive disproportionate user attention

-| Cross-model citation rate | >60% | Improve universal content |
+Cross-model citation rate>60%Improve universal content

 Iteration Strategy #

-- 5Repeat — Continue until variance <20%
+• 5Repeat — Continue until variance <20% and absolute citation rate exceeds 60%

 Related Articles #